Should I get an Accountant to do my taxes?

 One final ‘false economy’ that you should be wary of is hiring a cheap accountant.
 Not all accountants are created equally.
 That is to say not all accountants are actually qualified (say, what?!).
 Yep, seriously.
 A qualified accountant is held to account by their professional body, they must renew their membership every year and prove they are keeping up to date through CPD (continued professional development).

-So, if you are going to make the investment to use a professional to manage and submit your accounts, make sure you are using a qualified accountant.
+So, if you are going to make the investment to use a professional to manage your accounts and submit your tax returns, make sure you are using a qualified accountant.
 This gives you the additional security that they are trained to a high standard, are monitored and if there’s a problem you have somewhere to go.

 If you are still unsure if you need an accountant, just give us a call.
 Yes, we really sometimes do advise people that they can manage it alone.
 But often we will simply explain to you the best way to cost-effectively call in the professionals.
 Which is us by the way! ;-)